nus-cs2113-AY2021S1/tp/docs/team/muhammadhoze.md

 2. Finding **tasks** based on a keyword (FindCommand class)
     * *what it does*: Allow students to find their tasks easily with the help of this command rather than manually searching through the list.
     [FindCommand](https://github.com/AY2021S1-CS2113-T14-3/tp/blob/master/src/main/java/seedu/duke/commands/FindCommand.java)
+    However, this was modified to finding item specific {tasks,links,books,expenses,modules} by my teammate

 3. Clearing **all** data which includes tasks, modules, web links, books (ClearCommand class)
     * *what it does*: Allow students to clear everything and start afresh every new semester.